fbpx

 If you like live Hawaiian music, you’re in luck!
 That’s a huge feature of luaus in Hawaii.

-Hawaiian luau music usually features the ukulele, ipu heke (double gourd drum), and the steel guitar.
+Hawaiian luau live music usually features the ukulele, ipu heke (double gourd drum), and the steel guitar.

 Is a Luau Religious?